sveltejs/kit/.changeset/tricky-rockets-agree.md

 '@sveltejs/kit': patch
 ---

-Make it possible to type context and props for LoadInput and LoadOutput
+Make it possible to type context, page params and props for LoadInput and LoadOutput